wither-rose/TSF2024/README.md

-# TSFDataProcessing
+# Data Processing - Toronto Science Fair

 Authors: Daisy Li, Kelly Wang

-This repository contains a Jupyter Notebook that performs the data processing required for our Toronto Science Fair project.
+This repository contains the Jupyter notebook used to perform linear regression and data visualization on the data gathered during the experimentation phase of our Toronto Science Fair project.